pydoit/doit/doc/tutorial_1.rst

 package imports
 ===============

-So far we are creating a graph of only one module.
+So far we have been creating a graph of a single module.
 Let's process all modules in the package.

 ``doit`` has the concept of a **task-group**.